ud84/wui/README.md

 ![WUI screen 1](https://libwui.org/main/img/screenshoot-1.png)
 ![WUI screen 2](https://libwui.org/main/img/screenshoot-2.png)

+## Using PVS-Studio

+We use PVS-Studio to improve code quality and search for potential errors.

 ## Donate ❤️

 In order for me to implement macOS support I need a macbook, which I don't have.